GPS-GmbH/docs/user/settings/import-certificate.md

 ##### Step 3 :

-* Now the Certificate Import Wizard will get open.
+* The Certificate Import Wizard will get open.
 * Select the Store Location, by click on "Current User"

   ![](/2020-08-25-15_24_50-certificate-import-wizard.jpg)